Skip to product information

 Ideal for a collection of Napoleonic medals or a period display case.

-Object of art and history, rare on the market.
+An object of art and history, rare on the market.